Treaty on the Non-Proliferation of Nuclear Weapons: Syria

 Syria is a state party to the NPT since 1969 and has a limited civil nuclear program.
 Before the advent of the Syrian Civil War it was known to operate only one small Chinese-built research reactor, SRR-1.
 Despite being a proponent of a Weapons of Mass Destruction Free Zone in the Middle East the country was accused of pursuing a military nuclear program with a reported nuclear facility in a desert Deir ez-Zor Governorate.
 The reactor's components had likely been designed and manufactured in North Korea, with the reactor's striking similarity in shape and size to the North Korean Yongbyon Nuclear Scientific Research Center.
 That information alarmed Israeli military and intelligence to such a degree that the idea of a targeted airstrike was conceived.
 It resulted in Operation Orchard, that took place on 6 September 2007 and saw as many as eight Israeli Air Force aircraft taking part.
 The Israeli government is said to have bounced the idea of the operation off of the US Bush administration, although the latter declined to participate.
 The nuclear reactor was destroyed in the attack, which also killed about ten North Korean workers.
 The attack did not cause an international outcry or any serious Syrian retaliatory moves as both parties tried to keep it secret: Despite a half-century state of war declared by surrounding states, Israel did not want publicity as regards its breach of the ceasefire, while Syria was not willing to acknowledge its clandestine nuclear program.

 Ukraine

-Ukraine is a party to the NPT since 1994.
-Under the terms of the Budapest Memorandum of 1994, Ukraine relinquished its arsenal of nuclear weapons with its sovereignty and borders agreed by the signatories, Ukraine, UK, United States and Russia.
+Ukraine acceded to the NPT in 1994 as a non-nuclear-weapon state, and committed to remove all former Soviet nuclear weapons from its territory.
+In recognition of Ukraine's decision, the UK, the United States and Russia provided security assurances to Ukraine under the Budapest Memorandum of 1994.

-The invasion of Ukraine by Russia in 2014 and 2022 raises queries over the wisdom of the relinquishment of Ukraine’s nuclear weapons in exchange for what has proven to be empty assurances of national integrity.
-No nuclear states have been invaded and the counterfactual consideration is: would Ukraine have been invaded if it still hosted an arsenal of nuclear weapons?
+In 1993, political scientist John Mearsheimer argued that the United States should encourage Ukraine to retain a nuclear deterrent against potential Russian expansion, and to reduce the danger of war.
+After the Russian invasion of 2014 Andreas Umland, an analyst from the Swedish Institute of International Affairs, argued that Ukraine had been unwise to give up its arsenal, as Russia breaking the treaty only had limited consequences, and demonstrated that only a nuclear arsenal guarantees a country's sovereignty in the face of aggression from a nuclear power.
+Mariana Budjeryn of Harvard Kennedy School's Belfer Center, argued that it was unclear whether Ukraine's nuclear arsenal would have kept it safe from Russian aggression.
+Establishing operative control and maintaining the missiles would have been challenging for Ukraine, which might have faced sanctions had it refused to give up its arsenal.